Cooling Blankets: 16 Best Comforters for Hot Sleepers

 Made of 40 percent bamboo rayon and 60 percent microfiber, this comforter is hypoallergenic, stain resistant, fade resistant, and wrinkle resistant.
 It’s warm enough to provide sufficient comfort during winter, but not too warm to turn you into a puddle of sweat during summertime.

 The Utopia Down Alternative Comforter is made of 100 percent polyester inside and outside.
 It’s a soft and cozy comforter designed to keep you comfortable at different temperatures.
-It doesn’t get too warm, making it great for hot sleepers.
+It doesn’t get too warm, making it great cooling blanket for hot sleepers.

 Like most other comforters made of down alternative, this comforter is hypoallergenic, allowing you to sleep snugly without disruption from sneezes and other allergic reactions.
 It’s fluffy and durable and has the right amount of weight.
 It’s also highly affordable, perfect for those operating with a strict budget.